 Access to your information and contacting us

 The Data Protection Act 1998 gives you the right to access information held about you.
 Your right of access can be exercised in accordance with the Act.
-Any access request may be subject to a fee of £10 to meet our costs in providing you with details of the information we hold about you.

 Applied Photophysics Limited seeks to ensure that all information on the Website is accurate and truthful.
 Should you discover an anomaly, please contact us, citing the hyperlink to the relevant webpage, the details of the problem and your contact information.
 We shall seek to rectify the anomaly promptly.